 3. After customer support or education interactions.

 Finally, Customer Satisfaction Score may be used directly after customer support or customer education touchpoints.

 For example, asking a single satisfaction question after a customer finishes reading a knowledge base article can help you gauge how effective it was.

 In summary, you can use CSAT surveys at any point where you hope to measure customer sentiment — during the sales process, while using the product, or while interacting with your content.

-However, because of the nature of the question, the response will skew towards the immediate experience and reaction of a customer.
+However, because of the nature of the question, the response will skew towards a customer's immediate experience and reaction.
 Therefore, these findings shouldn't be taken as insight into the broader customer experience or brand perception.

 Let’s explore a few more pros and cons of CSAT in the section below.